 - Named After Somebody Famous: She is indeed named after William Shakespeare's wife.

 - Shakespearean Actors: Her mother is a classical theater actress and she herself underwent classical training while growing up.
 She is named for William Shakespeare's wife, after all.
-Despite the classical training, the only known Shakespearean play she did was Twelfth Night in 2009.
+While her main focus is screen acting, she has performed Shakespeare on stage, playing Viola in the Shakespeare in the Park production of Twelfth Night in New York in 2009.

 - What Could Have Been: She was rumored to be cast as Black Cat in the unproduced Spider-Man 4.